 For a Festive Fete in Brooklyn, Al Fresco

 Admittedly, you'll have to put some work into this, but if your mom-to-be loves a singular event and a big to-do, celebrating at the Prospect Park Soiree, a benefit for the Prospect Park Alliance that's billed as "A Magical Evening of Dining and Dancing Under the Stars in Prospect Park" could be the solution.
 A feel-good, community event, this celebration invites New Yorkers to don festive attire (white is popular) and set their own table—including food and drink.
 People go all out with both decor and cuisine, but you can be as simple or elaborate as you like.
 After feasting, revelers hit the dance floor to get down.
 The benefit typically takes place in June, so plan accordingly.
 Note!: leave the kids at home; this event is 21 and over.

-For a Festive Fall Event in the Flatiron District: Serra D’Autunno at Eataly
+For a Winter Wonderland Event in the Flatiron District: Serra D’Autunno at Eataly

 200 fifth Avenue at 23rd St.